2023 Solar Incentives Guide for Adrian, MI - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-Your local Adrian solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Adrian solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives